 Want to use the Army Tuition Assistance program?
-You should know that each service branch has its own service-specific criteria to manage its Tuition Assistance (TA) funds.
+Each military service branch has its own service-specific criteria for Tuition Assistance (TA) funds.
 Here’s a breakdown of the tuition assistance program for the Army.

 - TA provides financial assistance for voluntary off-duty education programs, which includes both classroom and online options.

 - You must use Tuition Assistance for a certificate program, associate’s degree, bachelor’s degree, or a master’s degree.
 TA is not authorized for programs beyond a master’s degree.

 - You may only use TA to work on one degree or certificate at a time.

 - You may not use TA for courses working toward a degree lower than the one you already have.
 If you already have your Bachelor’s degree, you can’t use TA to get a certificate.
 There are special programs that you can do this with if you have the approval of an Army Education Counselor.

 The Army will pay 100% of tuition costs up to the DOD semester hour cap of $250, $166 per quarter at press time.
 This is up to 16 semester hours per fiscal year.
 School fees are no longer eligible for Tuition Assistance.
 There is an annual cap of $4,500 for the fiscal year.